Gabriel Goodman: Early years

 Gabriel Goodman, the second son of Edward Goodman, a wealthy merchant in Ruthin, Denbighshire, was born at Nantclwyd y Dre, Ruthin in 1528.
 Very little is known of his early years, but a nineteenth-century biography suggests that he was taught at home by one of the priests of the dissolved collegiate church at Ruthin.
-Goodman matriculated to the University of Cambridge from Jesus College in 1546.
+Goodman matriculated from Jesus College, Cambridge, in 1546.
 He graduated BA in 1549 or 1550, and M.A. from Christ's College in 1553 where he had become a fellow the prior year.
 He returned to Jesus College as a fellow in 1554.
 He proceeded under special dispensation to a D.D. from St John's College in 1564.
 He became chaplain to Sir William Cecil, later Lord Burghley, and tutor to William's eldest son Thomas Cecil, Earl of Exeter.

 Ecclesiastical career

 In 1559 Goodman was made a prebendary of St Paul's Cathedral to which he added a prebend of Westminster Collegiate Church in May 1560.
 The old Westminster Abbey had been dissolved and the monks dispersed or pensioned.
 Queen Elizabeth I reinstituted the establishment as a collegiate church with Dr Bill as Dean and Gabriel Goodman as twelfth prebendary.

 Sometime in 1561 Goodman was promoted to the position of Dean and in January 1562 he was concerned in "a memorable convocation of the clergy of the Province of Canterbury wherein the matters of Church were to be debated and settled for the future regular service of God and establishment of orthodox Doctrine".
 The convocation's deliberation culminated in the Thirty-Nine Articles of which Goodman was a signatory.

 When William Morgan was supervising the printing of the Welsh Bible he stayed with Goodman at the Deanery.
 Dean Goodman was well versed in several languages and was considered for seven bishoprics but, for reasons which are not clear, Goodman's attempts to secure a diocese were unsuccessful.
 Notwithstanding the support of Matthew Parker, Archbishop of Canterbury, Goodman failed to gain the see of Norwich in 1575, Rochester in 1581, Chichester in 1585 and Chester in 1596.